Ryukyo/Top_Score_API/README.md

 ]
 ```

-Returns a players score history\
+Returns a players score history\\
 `api/v1/scores?history=Hiromi`

-This response is more deeply nested, as I used _jsonapi-serializer_, which does not allow to omit values like id or type and attaches the result data to the "attributes" property, but it successfully removed player and other timestamps.
+This response is more deeply nested, as I used "jsonapi-serializer", which does not allow to omit values like id or type and attaches the result data to the "attributes" property, but it successfully removed player and other timestamps.

 Contrary to the other endpoints, using `only: ["listOfProperties"]` was not a valid option when building custom json